 A major impediment to tracking obligation fulfillment is the enterprise-wide nature of obligations themselves: One department creates a contract, but the onus to fulfill the contractual obligations is usually on another department.

 This is a common scenario with providers of complex products and services such as systems integrators, transportation manufacturers and pharmaceutical companies.
 For example, the sales team at a systems integrator will accommodate a customer's requirements in the contract to close the deal, and it is up to the delivery department to meet those requirements and the customer services department to fulfill support-related commitments.

 To tackle this challenge, companies are embracing a new approach: enterprise obligation management.
 This approach extracts obligations from their single source of truth (contracts) and centralizes them to improve visibility and performance.

-Icertis' Obligation Management application, built on top of the Icertis Contract Management (ICM) platform, enables companies to execute this vision to drive compliance at enterprise scale, thereby building and protecting brand trust; improving business outcomes; and, most importantly, ensuring that the business is always compliant.
+Icertis' Obligation Management application, built on top of the Icertis Contract Intelligence (ICI) platform, enables companies to execute this vision to drive compliance at enterprise scale, thereby building and protecting brand trust; improving business outcomes; and, most importantly, ensuring that the business is always compliant.

-The ICM Obligation Management app addresses the entire lifecycle of an obligation, from extraction to fulfillment to sophisticated reporting and analytics capabilities.
+The ICI Obligation Management app addresses the entire lifecycle of an obligation, from extraction to fulfillment to sophisticated reporting and analytics capabilities.